 When you get your sweet corn home and shuck it, it looks like this.
 Yellow and/or white kernels, nice and round and plump and looking delicious!

 Lots of sweet corn is sold fresh on the cob.
-It is also processed and frozen or canned.
+It is also frozen or canned.

 Some field corn is called seed corn.
-This will be used as seed for next year’s corn crop instead of used for food.
+This will be used as seed for next year’s corn crop instead of used for food this year.

 Field corn is not harvested as early as sweet corn.
 The goal is for the corn to start to dry while it is still on the ears.
 Corn is very high in moisture, and it needs to dry out quite a bit before it can be processed.
 This corn is starting to dry out, but isn’t ready for harvest yet.

 Farmers are looking for a few things to tell them that field corn is ready to harvest.
 First, the silks at the top of the ears turn dark brown.
 Then the shucks around the ears turn brown.
 Then the rest of the corn plant dies and turns brown.
 Finally, the ear falls so that instead of being held up against the main stalk, it drops down so the silks are pointed at the ground.
 This is how farmers know the corn is dry enough to harvest.

 The kernels of field corn are darker yellow and are larger than kernels of sweet corn.
 You can see that some of these kernels have a dimple, or a “dent”.
 This means the kernels are starting to dry out.
 (Field corn is also sometimes called “dent corn” because of the way the kernels look when it is harvested.)